opensearch-project/cross-cluster-replication/docs/RFC.md

 ## Security Considerations

-Cross-cluster replication supports security controls via integration with Open Distro for Elasticsearch Security plugin.
+Cross-cluster replication supports security controls via integration with OpenSearch Security plugin.

 Node-to-node encryption can be turned on both leader and follower cluster to ensure the replication traffic between the clusters are encrypted.
 Note that either both clusters need to have it turned on OR both clusters need to have it turned off.